imleesha/Learning/README.md

 # Learning
 This is going to be a foundation repo for various online bootcamp prep and training  tutorials.
+I'm currently looking into Flatiron School or General Assembly for bootcamp training.